pywood21/holz_202209/Manscriput/manuscript.md

 <img src="../Figures/dis_moe_mor.png" title="" alt="dis_moe_mor.png" data-align="center">

-Fig. X mechanical properties of flat-swan, quarter-swan and rift-swan of hinoki specimens. (a) load and displacement of three types of hinoki specimens during micro three-point test. (b) MOE and MOR of three types of hinoki specimen
+Fig. X mechanical properties of flat-swan, quarter-swan and rift-swan of hinoki specimens. (a) load and displacement of three types of hinoki specimens during micro three-point test. (b) MOE (modulus of elasticity) and MOR (modulus of rupture) of three types of hinoki specimen; the error bars indicate the standard deviation.

 #### 3.2 Validation of U-net model and cell wall deformation tracking